Usage docs

 • Signing uses a monthly sent-request quota.
 Saving a draft does not consume quota; the first successful send does.

-Current default free-tier limits are 5 saved forms, 5 detect pages per PDF, 50 fillable pages per reusable upload, no active Fill By Link cap, 25 accepted Fill By Link responses per month, 1 active API endpoint, 250 successful API fills per month, 50 API pages per request, 25 sent signing requests per month, and a base OpenAI pool that tops back up to 10 each month when needed.
+Current default free-tier limits are 5 saved forms, 5 detect pages per PDF, 50 fillable pages per reusable upload, no active Fill By Link cap, 25 accepted Fill By Link responses per month, 1 active API endpoint, 250 successful API fills per month, 50 API pages per request, 25 sent signing requests per month, 25 generated PDF downloads per month, and a base OpenAI pool that tops back up to 10 each month when needed.

-Current default premium-tier limits are 100 saved forms, 100 detect pages per PDF, 1,000 fillable pages per reusable upload, no active Fill By Link cap, 10,000 accepted Fill By Link responses per month, 20 active API endpoints, 10,000 successful API fills per month, 500 API pages per request, 10,000 sent signing requests per month, and a recurring 500-credit monthly pool before refill packs.
+Current default premium-tier limits are 100 saved forms, 100 detect pages per PDF, 1,000 fillable pages per reusable upload, no active Fill By Link cap, 10,000 accepted Fill By Link responses per month, 20 active API endpoints, 10,000 successful API fills per month, 500 API pages per request, 10,000 sent signing requests per month, unlimited generated PDF downloads, and a recurring 500-credit monthly pool before refill packs.

 API Fill is a hosted backend runtime, not a browser-local tool.
 Published API endpoints are scoped to one saved template snapshot, use template-specific keys, and are governed by server-side page limits, monthly request caps, rate limits, and endpoint audit logs.
 Search & Fill stays local in the browser; API Fill sends the submitted record data to DullyPDF backend services.